K\"{a}hler Solitons, Contact Structures, and Isoparametric Functions: Dimension four

 \end{proof}

-\begin{proof}[Proof of Corollary \ref{simply}] By Theorem \ref{main1}, as the metric is irreducible, $(M, g, J, f)$ must be of cohomogeneity one, $f$ is invariant by the action, and each principal orbit is a connected deformed Sasakian structure on a manifold $P$.
+\begin{proof}[Proof of Corollary \ref{simply}] By Theorem \ref{main1}, as the metric is irreducible, $(M, g, J, f)$ must be foliated by equidistant level sets of $f$ and a regular one is quotient of a connected deformed Sasakian structure and there is exactly one singular level set.
 By Theorem \ref{HDcontact}, it is a Riemannian submersion, with circle fibers, over a K\"{a}hler-Einstein manifold $(N, g_N, J_N)$.

 \textit{Claim:} If $M$ is non-compact, then $N$ is simply connected.